Hornbill-Docs/esp-config/esp-config/email/adding-an-email-domain.md

 1. Validating the record using the `Test SPF` button
 1. After a successful test, click on the `Create Route` button

 When email is delivered, our servers will automatically negotiate the highest level of transport encryption supported by the remote SMTP server.
 This is completely automatic and is negotiated each and every time a new SMTP connection is made.
-We support the TLS 1.2, TLS 1.1, TLS 1.0, SSL 3.0 and Plain Text protocols, prioritised and negotiated for in that order.
+We support the TLS 1.2, TLS 1.1, TLS 1.0, SSL 3.0 and Plain Text protocols, prioritized and negotiated for in that order.
 The SPF/TXT record allows Hornbill to send email using the configured domain without risk of breaching any anti-spam/email source validation checks.

 ::: note
 If the domain name is set to live.hornbill.com, a SPF/TXT Record is not required.
 :::

 ### Option 2: SMTP SmartHost
 A smart host is a type of email message transfer agent that allows a Simple Mail Transfer Protocol (SMTP) server to route email via an intermediate e-mail server rather than directly to the recipient's server.
-With this method, an e-mail server within your organisation is configured to allow the relaying of emails from your Hornbill instance (based in our data centre) to your end users.
+With this method, an e-mail server within your organization is configured to allow the relaying of emails from your Hornbill instance (based in our data center) to your end users.
 With the relay configured, any outbound email will pass through your domain and therefore, from the recipients perspective, the source domain will correspond to that used in the "from address" that we configure within Hornbill.

 To successfully complete the Email integration using this method you will need to: